micmejia/bible-dump/NKJV/Joshua/Josh 10.md

 Then it happened, while Joshua and the children of Israel made an end of slaying them with a very great slaughter, till they had finished, that those who escaped entered fortified cities.

 ###### 21
 And all the people returned to the camp, to Joshua at Makkedah, in peace.
-No one [^a]moved his tongue against any of the children of Israel.
+No one moved his tongue against any of the children of Israel.

 ###### 22
 Then Joshua said, "Open the mouth of the cave, and bring out those five kings to me from the cave."